orbitsdev/queuing/database_documentation.md

 - Has static method `global()` to get global settings (where branch_id is null)
 - Has static method `forBranch(Branch $branch)` to get settings for a specific branch with fallback to global
 - Has type casting for boolean and integer fields
+- Implements caching for settings with `clearCache()` method
+- Automatically clears cache when settings are saved or deleted

 ### User Model